 People adapted.
 He had learned that from the game.
 No matter what crazy situation you were placed in, people could be remarkably resilient creatures.
 If he could learn to adapt to SAO, he could learn to adapt to real life.

 As for Asuna, she immersed herself so thoroughly in reality, she clocked the hard mode easy.
-When he told that to her over the phone as a joke, she laughed, harder than he had ever heard her laugh.
-Come to think of it, she had never been so happy inside the game.
+When he told her that over the phone as a joke, she laughed, harder than he had ever heard her laugh.
+Come to think of it, she had never been so happy inside the game, when all she could think about was getting out.

 "This is what you've always wanted, isn't it?" he said.